-Lake Macquarie City Farmers Market is held at Speers Point Park.
-There are amazing products on sale most Sundays of the month.
+Lake Macquarie City Farmers Market is held at Speers Point Park, SPEERS POINT on the 2nd & 4th Saturdays of each month – 7.30am till 1.00pm.

 The produce and products available at the Farmers & Makers Market currently includes: